MitchelPaulin/Walleye/README.md

 ## Issues

-If you find an issue with the engine please include the `walleye_log_{PID}.txt` file along with the report.
+If you find an issue with the engine please include the `walleye_{PID}.log` file along with the report.
+Usually found in the same directory the engine was invoked from.

 ## License